 Social compliance audits and access to this platform may be the responsibility of another individual at your company.
-If this is the case, you need to make sure that person is available on the day of the Chain of Custody audit to show the labour audit findings.
+If this is the case, you need to make sure that person is available on the day of CoC audit to show the labour audit findings.